Cristian Vega (One Life to Live): Storylines

 Still reeling from his loss, Cristian's life is turned upside down again when he, Blair and Rex Balsom stumble upon wayward Buchanan heiress Sarah Roberts during their search for Blair's ex-husband Todd Manning in Chicago.
 Sarah's boyfriend, Hunter Atwood, had been hired by Miles Laurence to abduct Todd, and Sarah tips Cristian and Blair to his location.
 As Blair continues to fight to save Todd, Rex and a reluctant Cristian are charged with protecting the spoiled Sarah from Hunter, and Cristian allows Sarah to temporarily become his roommate in his loft.
 They kiss; Sarah admits to Cristian her feelings for him but Cristian admits he is still in love with Evangeline.
 Cristian visits Evangeline, telling her that he will always love her and asks her if she wants him to wait for her.
 Cristian eventually decides it is time to start living again, and asks Sarah out on a date.

 In July 2008, Cristian and Sarah are forced over a cliff and Cristian returned to save his adoptive brother after he had been stabbed.
 The following month, Cristian is put in a Colombian prison by Carlo Hesser.
 While in Colombia, he meets Vanessa Montez and the two start to connect because she saves his life.
 Their friendship develops and Cristian moves Vanessa and Lola to Llanview.
 At the airport, they meet up with Vanessa's ex-husband Ray Montez who was about to leave Llanview to Colombia.
 A hit man, hired by Dorian Cramer Lord is there to kill Ray but Dorian changes her mind at the last minute and screams to warn John Mcbain who was also there.
 In the ensuing chaos, Vanessa picks up the hit man's gun and shoots Ray.
 She is then arrested but Cristian bails her out.

-Cristian and Vanessa are married after some advice from family friend Tea Delgado and made love for the first time.
+Cristian and Vanessa are married after some advice from family friend Tea Delgado and had sex for the first time.
 Cristian's girlfriend Sarah Roberts is hurt and upset that Cristian would marry Vanessa and having her be a witness at the wedding.
 After weeks of holding her tongue, Sarah tells INS that the marriage is a sham and later lashes out at Cristian, telling him that she had loved him and that he couldn't wait long enough to hurt her.
 She tells him that she is leaving Llanview to be a manager for Puddle Of Mudd.
 Angry and in tears, she leaves Cristian.